A statutory Will allows you to make or change a Will on behalf of someone else where that person lacks the mental capacity to do it themselves.

 There can be various reasons for making a statutory Will such as the person currently has no Will in place or their current Will makes inadequate provision for carers or other people in the person’s life.

 Making a Will in this way requires a detailed application to the Court of Protection.
-The Court of Protection decides all sorts of matters on financial or welfare matters for people who can’t make decisions at the time they need to be made.
+The Court of Protection decides all sorts of matters relating to a person’s welfare or financial affairs where that person can’t make decisions at the time they need to be made.
 We can guide you on the procedure, costs, timeframe and merits of making a statutory Will application.
 We can also advise on the likelihood of success.

-There is an upfront court fee of £400 and after the application is submitted to court, it can take a minimum of three months to obtain an Order for the Will to be signed.
-Urgent applications in special circumstances are also possible
+There is an upfront court fee of £371 and after the application is submitted to court, it can take a minimum of three months to obtain an Order for the Will to be signed.
+Urgent applications in special circumstances are also possible.

 Applying for a statutory Will